ansilo-data/ansilo/ansilo-docs/docs/use-cases/data-sharing.md

 ### Unified SQL

-Ansilo exposes an industry-standard [PostgreSQL](https://postgresql.org) interface into each shared datasets.
+Ansilo exposes an industry-standard [PostgreSQL](https://postgresql.org) interface into each shared dataset.
 This enables partner organisations to freely integrate using the tech stack of their choosing.

 ### Token Security